 We appreciate your interest in Burroughs and welcome you to our web site.
 We value each applicant, and through the course of the admissions process, we attempt to get to know each candidate as best as we can.

 Above all, we want to be available to you.
 Please contact us if you need more information about a topic that interests you or if you need additional materials.
 I can be reached at email@example.com or 314-993-4045 ext.
 227. You may also contact Meridith Thorpe, assistant director of Admissions at firstname.lastname@example.org or ext.
 270 or Nancy Vogt, administrative assistant, at email@example.com or ext.
 242.

 There are several steps in the admissions process, including a school visit, an interview, recommendations and an examination.
 No one factor is more important than another.
 Please take a moment to review Admissions Process and Admissions Calendar for basic information.
 And if you are in fifth grade, you might be interested in an optional preliminary step.
 We offer a practice test the summer before your sixth grade year which can help identify areas you might want to review before taking the entrance exam which is required to complete your application.
-(Click HERE for more information.)
+(Registration for this year's test is now closed.
+Additional opportunities for practicing the test can be found at ssat.org.)
 Also, for fifth graders, if you are considering applying to or committing to another school this year, we offer early consultation and investigation about JBS.

 Please remember that the entrance exam is only one part of the application.
 When we are making admissions decisions, we carefully review the complete file on each applicant.

 We realize everyone has something to contribute and honestly wish that we could accept everyone who applies.
 But generally, there are more qualified applicants than we have space for, and we are committed to maintaining our small grade size, a seventh grade class of approximately 90-95 students.